poga/devpoga.org/content/post/parsing-streaming-data-actix-lua.md

 [`actix-lua`](https://github.com/poga/actix-lua) provides a safe scripting environment for the [actix](http://actix.rs) framework with the [Lua Programming Language](http://lua.org).

-I want to share one of my use-case here to demostrate why you might need it.
+Here's an example about what you can achieve with it.
 Hope you can try these ideas in your next project.

 ### Definitely not a world-changing project